Union’s $40 Million Dues-Fueled PAC Spending Challenged by NJ Teachers, Think Tank

 Case Summary

-- In their New Jersey Superior Court lawsuit, the teachers argue that the union broke their membership contract, made misrepresentations, and breached its fiduciary duty to union members when it spent more than $40 million of members’ dues to support then-NJEA president Sean Spiller’s gubernatorial campaign.
+• The teachers argue in their lawsuit that the union broke their membership contract, made misrepresentations, and breached its fiduciary duty when it spent more than $40 million of members’ dues to support the then-NJEA president’s gubernatorial campaign.

-- The New Jersey Policy Institute is asking for the IRS to investigate up to $114 million in potentially misreported dues transfers from the NJEA to a Super PAC and for the New Jersey election commission to examine campaign donations that may have exceeded state limits.
+• The nonprofit New Jersey Policy Institute has asked the IRS to investigate up to $114 million in potentially misreported dues transfers from the NJEA to a super PAC and for New Jersey officials to examine union campaign donations that may have exceeded state limits.

 Teachers Sue NJEA Over Dues Diverted to PACs

 In Dupont & Pocklembo v.
-NJEA & Spiller, Roselle teacher Dr. Marie Dupont and Hamilton Township teacher Ann Marie Pocklembo say that the NJEA’s membership card, which functions as a contract between the member and the union, told teachers that contributing to the union’s PAC is optional.
-Neither teacher elected to contribute to the PAC, but their money ended up in a union PAC supporting Spiller’s run for governor anyway.
+NJEA & Spiller, Roselle teacher Dr. Marie Dupont and Hamilton Township teacher Ann Marie Pocklembo say that the New Jersey Education Association’s membership card, which functions as a contract between the member and the union, told teachers that contributing to the union’s PAC is optional.
+The teachers made it clear that they did not want to contribute to the PAC, but their money ended up in a union PAC supporting Spiller’s run for governor anyway.

 Teacher Seeks Transparency & Accountability from NJEA

-Marie, an immigrant, mother of three, and teacher for nearly two decades, believes unions should reflect democratic values—open processes, transparency, and accountability.
+Marie, an immigrant, mother of three, and teacher for nearly two decades, believes unions should reflect the democratic values of open processes, transparency, and accountability.
 But instead, she saw a handful of insiders making unilateral decisions for 200,000 members.

 Union Silences Teacher for Speaking Out

-Ann Marie, a Hamilton Township teacher for nearly 30 years, said she faced retaliation after objecting.
+Ann Marie, a Hamilton Township teacher for nearly 30 years, said she faced retaliation after objecting to the union’s campaign spending.
 When she posted concerns on Facebook, she said she was blocked from union pages and later told by union leaders to “be a team player.”

 “I never agreed to bankroll a politician,” said Ann Marie.
 “It’s an obvious conflict of interest when the union president benefits from backroom deals to fund his own campaign with members’ money.”